 Each candidate must be available for an interview, if requested.
 Students who successfully complete all the requirements will be granted a Diploma of Technology.
-Until August 2006, a High Honours diploma will be awarded to a student who has attained an average of at least 80%, and an Honours diploma will be awarded to one who has attained an average of at least 75%.
-Effective September 2006, a High Honours diploma will be awarded to a student who has attained an average of at least 90%, and an average of at least 90%, and an Honours diploma will be awarded to one who has attained an average of at least 90%.
+A High Honours diploma will be awarded to a student who has attained an average of at least 90%, and an Honours diploma will be awarded to one who has attained an average of at least 80%.